 Artwork No.: DM-260026

-Title: Sunshine on Mount Tai at Sunrise
+Title: Sunshine over Mount Tai

 Artist: Li Kuimin

-Dimensions: 33cm × 132cm (single piece) Total two pieces
+Dimensions: 33cm × 132cm (single piece) Total of two pieces

 Material: Xuan paper, soft sheet, unframed